-Drawing is positioned at the very heart of contemporary creative thinking.
-You will explore the symbiotic and interconnected relationship between drawing and thinking.
+Drawing is at the very heart of contemporary creative thinking.
+In this course, you will explore drawing as an extension of thinking.

-Drawing will be utilized as a fundamental tool to investigate and examine other disciplines.
-You will develop your expertise in our award winning and purpose built ‘CRAB’ Drawing Studio designed by Sir Peter Cook, along with working in Passiv Haus and our well-equipped Printmaking Studio.
+On the course, you’ll use drawing as a fundamental tool to investigate and examine other disciplines.
+You will develop your expertise in our award-winning and purpose-built ‘CRAB’ Drawing Studio, designed by Sir Peter Cook, and work in Passiv Haus and our well-equipped Printmaking Studio.

 No creative subject stands alone at AUB, so you will have the opportunity to collaborate with other courses.
 You will extend your academic learning as an independent, self-reflective and agile practitioner, fully equipped for an exciting career within the creative industries or for further postgraduate study.

 - Order a Prospectus: you’ll receive our house of cards prospectus and our Guide to Courses